 - Heading styles

 This may seem incredibly complex, but you don’t have to include everything listed here—you can make the style sheet as simple or as detailed as you need.

-If you’re following a specific style (e.g., Chicago, United Nations, EU, Australian, AP, APA, MLA, etc.), then the style sheet could just state the points that you might deviate from the style and perhaps provide a list of special words and abbreviations specific to your document that might not be addressed in the style.
+If you’re following a specific style (e.g., Chicago, United Nations, EU, Australian, AP, APA, MLA, etc.), then the style sheet could just state the points that you might deviate from the style.
+It could also list special words and abbreviations specific to your document that might not be addressed in the general style.

 ☘ Spellings and capitalization

 - Even if it’s British English, whether to use the -ise/-isation endings or -ize/-ization (the Oxford English Dictionary is fine with the “z”s.)

 - Capitalization: there are two main styles of capitalizing sentences

 |Headline style (also known as “maximum capitals”)||Using Uppercase Letters for All Main Words: An Example|

 |Sentence case (“minimum capitals”); specify whether words after a colon “:” should be uppercased or not, etc.||Using uppercase letters for the first word only: An example|